The club thanks the volunteers listed below who work to make the club successful.

 Everyday decisions specific to a role are made by these people.
 Larger decisions are decided by a vote on a club night.

-By arrangement with Clive, anyone who spends money on behalf of the club can reclaim it using the Expenses Form (instructions included)
+By arrangement with the coordinator, anyone who spends money on behalf of the club can reclaim it using the Expenses Form (instructions included)

-If anyone has any suggestions or concerns, they may refer to a person named above or contact Clive directly.
+If anyone has any suggestions or concerns, they may refer to a person named above or contact the coordinator directly.

 The Harston Folk Dance Club was created in 1994, meeting on alternate Tuesdays.